Robert-W/grunt-ftp-push/README.md

 ## Release History
 <ul>
+<li>2016/03/28 - v 1.0.0 Updated release version to 1.0.0 since this has been stable for a little while.</li>
 <li>2016/01/13 - v 0.4.4 Added code similar to PR [#41 Hide Credentials](https://github.com/Robert-W/grunt-ftp-push/pull/41) as a way to hide username in output for CI.</li>
 <li>2015/09/24 - v 0.4.3 Merged updates from [#36 - Use path.posix for ftp paths](https://github.com/Robert-W/grunt-ftp-push/pull/36) for path operations not already using posix.</li>
 <li>2015/09/03 - v 0.4.2 Using path.posix instead of just path, updated tasks to pass linting, added local ftp-server for more testing.</li>